pepefrog69/conversation/intents.md

     If you choose to reference an entity as an intent example (for example, `@PhoneModelName`) *anywhere* in your training data it cancels out the value of using a direct reference (for example, *Galaxy S8*) in an intent example anywhere else.
 All intents will then use the entity-as-an-intent-example approach; you cannot select this approach for a specific intent only.

     In practice, this means that if you have previously trained most of your intents based on direct references (*Galaxy S8*), and you now use entity references (`@PhoneModelName`) for just one intent, that would impact all your previous training.
+For example, if you also have an entity `@ServiceCarrier`, with values *Verizon*, *AT&T*, and *Sprint*, and you add a reference to `@PhoneModelName` in one utterance of the intent training, the intent classifier will treat literal mentions (*Verizon*, *AT&T*, and *Sprint*) in the intent training differently.
 If you do choose to use `@Entity` references, you need to be careful to replace all previous direct references with `@Entity` references.

     **Note**: Defining one example intent with an `@Entity` that has 10 values defined for it **does not** equate to specifying that example intent 10 times.
 The {{site.data.keyword.conversationshort}} service does not give that much weight to that one example intent syntax.